MaastrichtU-IDS/dsri-documentation/website/docs/start-workspace.md

 **Any web interface**

 You can easily run and access most programs with a web interface on the DSRI.
 You can use the template **Custom workspace** if your application is exposed on port 8888.
-Otherwise checkout the page [Anatomy of a DSRI application](/docs/anatomy-of-an-application) for more details.
+Otherwise visit the page [Anatomy of a DSRI application](/docs/anatomy-of-an-application) for more details.

 **Desktop interface**